mtownsend5512/remove-bg/README.md

 The Remove.bg api offers an endpoint to check your account's credit balance and free api call usage.
 If your application needs to check your available credits before processing images this package makes it an absolute breeze!

-The following code example is how you can check programmatically check your account information.
+The following code example is how you can programmatically check your account information.
 Note, the ``account`` method has one optional argument: `$getResponseAsObject = true`.
 By default your response will be returned as an object.
 You can return the response as an associative array by passing `false` to the `account(false)` method.

 ````php
 $removebg = new RemoveBg($apiKey);